Cannabis interacts with the immune system, but can it help reduce organ transplant rejection?

 Recent years have seen the increased use of cannabinoids as anti-inflammatory medicine due to their efficacy in treating many immune-mediated diseases, including multiple sclerosis, autoimmune hepatitis, and rheumatoid arthritis.
-This is exciting because, not only can such properties be exploited for inflammatory disease, but also for conditions where autoimmunity modulation plays a role, such as organ transplant.
+This is exciting because, not only can such properties be exploited for inflammatory disease, but also for conditions where autoimmunity modulation plays a role, such as organ transplant rejection.

 The Immune System is the Enemy of Transplants